stablekernel/aqueduct/source/docs/tut/getting-started.md

 In your browser, navigate to [http://aqueduct-tutorial.stablekernel.io](http://aqueduct-tutorial.stablekernel.io).
 This browser application is a 'Hero Manager' - it allows a user to view, create, delete and update heroes.
 (It is a slightly modified version of the [AngularDart Tour of Heroes Tutorial](https://webdev.dartlang.org/angular/tutorial).)
 It will make HTTP requests to `http://localhost:8888` to fetch and manipulate hero data.
 The application you will build in this tutorial respond to those requests.

-!!! warning "HTTP vs HTTPS"
+!!! warning "Running the Browser Application Locally"
     The browser application is served over HTTP so that it can access your Aqueduct application when it runs locally on your machine.
 Your browser may warn you about navigating to an insecure webpage, because it is in fact insecure.
-You can view the code for this browser application [here](https://github.com/stablekernel/tour-of-heroes-dart).
-You can run the browser application yourself if you are concerned about that.
+You can view the code for this browser application [here](https://github.com/stablekernel/tour-of-heroes-dart) so that you can run the browser application from your local machine if you prefer.

 In this first chapter, you will write code to handle two requests: one to get a list of heroes, and the other to get a single hero by its identifier.
 These two requests take the following form: